jira-assistant/jira-assistant/docs/reference/process_excel_file.md

 **`input_file`**

 > The file path of the Excel that you want to process.
-> Absolute or relative path are all supported.
+> Absolute or relative paths are all supported.

 **`-h` and `--help`**